ArnauDjango/React-Native-Ubuntu/README.md

-# React-Native
+# React Native on Linux Ubuntu
-How to create app with Linux, React native, node
+How to create app with Linux, React native and node

 You need:
 - dll node lts version ==> nodejs.org (I prefer use the package manager -> search on other downloads)